vitthal-korvan/FJFS2.0-Ineuron-HTML-and-CSS-WebPages/README.md

 ## ⚙️ What did I learn by making this project?

 -   learn CSS postioning in detail.
--   learn to use CSS variables.
+-   learn to use CSS variables
 -   learn CSS hover effect.
 -   learn using psudo element :: after and ::before.